 Be Aware:

-- One person I talked to said it might not be too safe to walk on the trail under the street and there’s suspicious characters every once in a while.
+• One person I talked to said it might not be too safe to walk on the trail under the street and there’s “suspicious characters” at the park every once in a while.
 I felt very safe there in the middle of the day.
-(You’ll notice one commenter warned to accompany your children to the restroom).
-On our latest trip, it was a cloudy day on the weekend with no families.
-We saw 4 or 5 single men using the restroom in the span of 20 minutes.
-Just be aware.

-- Many people know this park for its giant metal slides tucked away in a back corner of the park, but they are closed as of the time I’m posting this in May 2017.
+• Many people remember this park from their childhood for its giant metal slides tucked away in a back corner of the park near the nature center and 22 Freeway, but they were removed long ago.
+These photos are from when they were chained off for safety back in 2017.

 Checklist:

-- We walked to the park from the Science Center.
+• We walked to the park from the Discovery Cube.
 There’s a path that goes below Main Street, but we were warned against going that route.
 However, Main Street is busy – so be careful crossing.
+Always use the crosswalk.

 Originally posted in June 2009.